esteinig/dartQC/workshop.md

 dart_qc.py -i koala.csv --project Koala --data-row 5 --sample-row 4 --pop-row 3 --id-col 2 --clone-col 1
 ```

 Well done, this should cover the basics - you will usually notice in your output files if something has gone majorly wrong, it is always good to check the output for any program and see if it makes sense!
+I will add some more information on how to code your own pipeline next week.